- KIXOsaka (Kansai)

 - Passengers Seated in Emergency Exit Rows

 No-Smoking Policy On Board

-Smoking and use of flammable items is strictly prohibited in all seats including lavatories, as these constitute dangerous fire-hazards.
+Smoking and use of flammable items is strictly prohibited in whole cabin including lavatories, as these constitute dangerous fire-hazards.

 Restricted Use of Electronic Devices